 Entering students are encouraged to begin taking exams immediately, and after the first semester are expected to take each exam as it is given.
 Not taking the exams regularly until the requirement has been completed reflects poorly on a student’s interest and motivation.
 To encourage a more focused and comprehensive learning experience, topics are announced one month in advance.

 In addition, each student is required to submit an acceptable original research proposal.
-Proposals must be submitted by March 1st of the student’s fourth year, and may not be submitted until after the cumulative examination requirement has been fulfilled.
+The specific aims, 1 page, of the proposal must be submitted by November 15th of the student’s fourth year for topic pre-approval.
+If a resubmission is required, it is due on December 15th.
+Full proposals must then be submitted by March 1st.
 Proposals will be reviewed by faculty panels, and an evaluation will be provided within two months of submission.
 A proposal deemed inadequate will be returned to the student for revision.
 Revised proposals must be returned within two months following return of the reviews.
 Since the process may be lengthy, students should submit proposals at least a year before the expected completion of their other requirements.

 The format to be followed is based on the NIH Postdoctoral Fellowship Application.